1 Apps

 architectures.

-nuts works either as standalone application or as Java™ library to enable dynamic and dependency
+to enable dynamic and dependency

 aware class loading and brings a rich toolset to provide a versatile portable command line tools such